dougeby/IntuneDocs/intune/early-edition-nda.md

 To install Company Portal on already-enrolled DEP devices, you will need to go to Intune > Client apps, and push it as a managed app with app configuration policies.
 Details about how to do these steps will be outlined in future docs.

-### Additional settings for Outlook <!-- 3301182 -->
-You can now configure additional settings for Outlook for iOS and Android using Intune.
-The settings include the following:
-- Only allow work or school accounts to be used in Outlook in iOS and Android
-- Deploy modern authentication for Office 365 and hybrid modern authentication on-premises accounts
-- Use `SAMAccountName` for the username field in the email profile when basic authentication is selected
-- Allow contacts to be saved
-- Configure External Recipients MailTips
-- Configure **Focused Inbox**
-- Require biometrics to access Outlook for iOS
-- Block external images

-> [!NOTE]
-> If you are using Intune App Protection policies to manage access for corporate identities, you should consider not enabling **require biometrics**.
-For more information, see **Require corporate credentials for access** for [iOS Access requirements](app-protection-policy-settings-ios.md#access-settings) and [Android Access requirements](app-protection-policy-settings-android.md#access-settings).

 ### Administrative templates are in public preview, and moved to their own configuration profile <!-- 3322847 -->
 Administrative templates in Intune (**Device configuration** > **Administrative templates**) are currently in private preview.
 With this update:
 Administrative templates includes about 300 settings that can be managed in Intune.
 Previously, these settings only existed in the group policy editor.